theodo/signature/Readme.md

 Just git clone the repo :)

+# Testing and deploying

+It is crucial that the signature html be minimized to avoid unwanted white spaces (font-size: 0 does not work).

+* `npm install html-minifier-cli -g`
+* When testing and before every commit, don't forget to run `./minimizeSignatures.sh`

 **BEWARE**
 Modifying the signature's style is very tricky.
 Indeed, the various mail clients modify the signature's style...